taipham2000/Inventory_C-/README.md

 ### You will find in this repo the following stuff:
-* This repo has a basic project about WebForm
+* This repo has a basic project about WinForm
 * Techs: SQLServer, Visual studio 2019